-In addition to the roses, the perennial, woody "climbers" are also suitable.
-Firethorn, Cotoneaster, Espalier fruits and Wintercreeper are a few from the group.
-If applicable, you could lean these simply against the wall and they will naturally adhere.
-Other Climbers usually need a stake or climbing aid and are therefore hardly suitable for freestanding in a foundation bed and border planting.
-The soft and sensitive climbing perennials (hops) and the annual climbing plants also not be eligible.
+In addition to roses, the group of perennial, woody "climbers" ("climbing shrubs") are also suitable: firethorn, cotoneaster, espalier fruits and winter creeper, among others.
+You can usually simply lean these against the wall and they will naturally adhere.
+Other climbers need a support (post/pole..) or climbing aid and are therefore seldom suitable for freestanding base plantings (in a foundation bed or plant ring).
+The sensitive and less vigorous climbing perennials (hops) and the annual climbing plants are also not an option.

-From the large group of woody plants are many shrub-like species suitable for planting in front of walls, as shown in the image examples.
+From the large group of woody plants, however, many shrub-like species are suitable for planting in front of walls, as shown in the photo examples below.

-With these plants one can obtain usually fast effects as with the above specified, also their flowerage is often more magnificent and above all, persistent.
-Often Sun flowers are used in northern Germany and in the Baltic area Hollyhocks ('Mallows')are a big tradition.
-The selection of plants thus always depends on the location and the regional conditions.
+With these plants, effects can usually be achieved more quickly than with the ones mentioned above; usually their flowering is more resplendent, and above all, long-lasting.
+Sunflowers are often used in northern Germany; hollyhocks (hollyhock roses / "mallows") in the Baltic area have a long tradition.
+The choice of plants thus always depends on the location and the regional conditions.